How do I find Havelock?

 Pier C is directly to the right of the Slip Inn Café, when you’re facing the water.

-We depart at 1pm, please arrive to check in by 12.45pm.
+For 1pm departures, please arrive to check in by 12.45pm.

 What’s available onboard?